eaverdeja/exercism-rust/README.md

 > inspired by community solutions from Exercism, others were ideas proposed by AI.
 > There are even a few that were of my own devise, but even then I probably
 > tapped into the collective unconscious to come up with them.
+> Also, these are just possible solutions to the problems, not the best solutions.
+> I come from an object-oriented world and web development, so the code I
+> write is influenced by that.

 - [Rust Features by Category](#rust-features-by-category)
   - [Data Structures](#data-structures)